13 Best Winter Destinations in the U.S.: Warm, Mild, and Snowy Getaways

 I love Key West pretty much any time of the year, but if you’re dying to leave the parka behind for a few days, visiting Key West in winter is something you need to do!
 You might just be able to walk around in a swimsuit–I know I wore my swimsuit top with shorts for dog walks in the Florida Keys in December.

-Bonus: go exploring at Dry Tortugas National Park.
+Bonus: take a day trip to Dry Tortugas National Park.

 Los Angeles, California